 It is relatively cheap and easy to make a possession order online, and should not cause any issues for experienced landlords.
 However, if you’ve never made one before, or you are in any doubt about how it works, it’s worth speaking to a legal expert.
 One simple error, like getting the date wrong, could invalidate your claim and result in you having to start the process all over again.

-Following a change in the law in 2015, you now have two weeks to respond to requests for repairs, setting out exactly how you will address the problem.
-As long as you have kept the property in good condition, carried out of all of the requirements of you as a landlord, and only make a Section 21 claim in good faith, you shouldn’t have any problems when it comes to eviction.
+As long as you have kept the property in good condition, carried out of all of the requirements of you as a landlord, and only make a Section 21 claim in good faith, you shouldn’t have any problems when it comes to tenant eviction.

 Barring any disputes, a Section 21 is a quick and easy way to seek possession, with neither party being required to attend court apart from in exceptional hardship or challenged cases.
-On some occasions, a tenant might challenge the eviction in court on the grounds that you haven’t followed the correct procedures, so make sure documents are up-to-date from the start of the agreement.
-If the judge rules in your favour, you can pursue the claim via bailiffs if the tenant does not vacate the property.
+On some occasions, a tenant might challenge the eviction in court on the grounds that a landlord hasn’t followed the correct procedures, so make sure documents are up-to-date from the start of the agreement.

-However, if you’re unsure of what’s required of you when it comes to evicting tenants, or simply would prefer someone else to handle it for you, it might be worth looking into taking out rent guarantee insurance.
+However, if you’re unsure of what’s required of you when it comes to evicting tenants, or would simply prefer someone else to handle it for you, you might want to consider taking out rent guarantee insurance.